 [Sung.]
 Karma karma karma karma karma chameleon …

 A line from the 1983 song “Karma Chameleon” by Culture Club.
 Sample lyrics: “Karma karma karma karma karma chameleon/You come and go, you come and go/Loving would be easy if your colors were like my dream/Red gold and green, red gold and green.”

 The opening credits of the TV series Gentle Ben, a 1960s show about a game warden's son and his pet bear, showed Ben and his buddies speeding across the Florida Everglades in an airboat.
+Kevin is imitating Clint Howard, at the time a child actor, who played the son on the show, Mark Wedloe.
 (Thanks to Kevin McLaughlin for this reference.)

 Well, let’s head over to Pogo’s place.

 “Pogo” was a satirical comic strip about a group of creatures living in the Okefenokee Swamp; the title character was an opossum.
 The strip, created by Walt Kelly, ran from 1948-1975 and has been collected in a series of books.